 In Waldorf theories of child development there is an emphasis on supporting the childs’ physical development, motor skills and imitative capacity in approximately the first seven year period of life.
 This prepares a student to be fully capable to begin formal multi-disciplinary academic instruction in grade school.

 - A parent/child group called the Little Acorns

 - A 3-day preschool, typically for two year olds, called Sweet Peas

-- A 5-day preschool, typically for three year olds, called Chickadees
+- A 3 or 5-day preschool, typically for three year olds, called Chickadees

 - Two mixed-age kindergartens, typically for four to six year olds, called Willow Wind and Morning Glory